herpiko/herpiko.github.io/_posts/2020-04-10-quarantine-pc-build.markdown

 <img src="/assets/ryzen53400g.jpg" width="450">

 After doing research on CPU and GPU, I decided to pick a Ryzen processor with iGPU.
 Radeon name still sounds great for me.
-If I buy a discrete GPU it'll add at least another 4 millions to the budget.
+If I bought a discrete GPU it'll add at least another 4 millions to the budget.
 I'll not make it.
 The CPU has 4 cores with 8 threads and 3.7Ghz base frequency.
 Some reviews said that this iGPU can run The Witcher 3 smoothly on low or medium settings.
 Should be ok for her.
 The CPU package provides stock CPU cooler named Wraith Spire.

-The motherboard has a 3 years warranty from EMD.
+Its price was almost at the same level as Ryzen 5 2500X (same core, thread and frequency), but with integrated GPU.
+The CPU has a 3 years warranty from EMD.

 ### Motherboard: ASUS Prime A320M-K